justinwang066/ME120-Final-Project/README.md

-# ME120 Tumor Growth PINN
+# Physics Informed Neural Surrogates for Continuum Tumor Growth Forecasting

 ## Project Summary

-We model glioma growth using a physics-informed neural network (PINN).
+We model tumor growth using a physics-informed neural network (PINN).
 A finite-difference solver generates synthetic tumor concentration fields from a coupled reaction-diffusion PDE system spanning 12 parameter sets (LGG and GBM regimes).
 A U-Net with FiLM conditioning then learns to map an initial tumor field plus three PDE parameters (D_c, rho, alpha) to